Francesco Canalini: Biography

 Francesco Canalini was born in Osimo, Italy, on 23 March 1936.
 He was ordained a priest on 19 March 1961.

+Diplomatic career

 To prepare for a diplomatic career he entered the Pontifical Ecclesiastical Academy in 1966.
 His early assignments in the diplomatic service included work at a meeting of the Conference on Security and Co-operation in Europe (CSCE) in 1974.

 On 28 May 1986, Pope John Paul II appointed him a titular archbishop and Apostolic Pro-Nuncio to Indonesia.
-His received his episcopal consecration on 12 July 1986 from Cardinal Agostino Casaroli.
+He received his episcopal consecration on 12 July 1986 from Cardinal Agostino Casaroli.
 Pope John Paul II visited Indonesia while Canalini was nuncio there.

 On 20 July 1991, he was named Apostolic Nuncio to Ecuador.

 On 5 December 1998, he was appointed Apostolic Nuncio to Australia.

 On 8 September 2004, Pope John Paul II named him Apostolic Nuncio to Switzerland and to Liechtenstein.
 He retired from the diplomatic service in April 2011.

 He was later Vicar of the Basilica of Santa Maria Maggiore.